Holmusk/tech-blog/blog/2020-12-18-How-is-office-culture-produced-maintained-transformed.md

 ---
 title: How is office culture produced, maintained, and transformed?
 author: Po Yee Ooi
-description: Writing our own library to parse and render Servant API types as documentation
+description: The process of making, maintaining, and improving the culture at work
 tags: culture
 ---